SpongePowered/SpongeDocs/source/plugin/project/maven.rst

 version         1.0-SNAPSHOT               The initial version for your plugin.
 Can (and should) be changed as
                                            development progresses
-package         io.github.user.myproject   The package your plugin class will be generated in githubProject   user/repo                  The Github project.
+package         io.github.user.myproject   The package your plugin class will be generated in githubProject   user/repo                  The GitHub project.
 If a value is specified that is not user/repo, issue
                                            tracking and SCM sections are added to the pom
 ============== ========================== =============================================================================